lostisland/faraday/docs/adapters/net_http_persistent.md

-# Net::HTTP::Persistent
+# Net::HTTP::Persistent Adapter

-This Adapter uses the [net-http-persistent][gem] gem to make HTTP requests.
+This Adapter uses the [net-http-persistent][rdoc] gem to make HTTP requests.

 ```ruby
 conn = Faraday.new(...) do |f|